allegro/allegro.tech/_posts/2015-12-04-dc5-great-adventure.md

 We started with reviewing lessons learned from previous infrastructure migrations to focus on the most important issues:

-* to reach all potential stakeholders at Allegro Group, present the scale of the project, confront their needs with ours and set up good communication
+* reaching all potential stakeholders at Allegro Group, present the scale of the project, confront their needs with ours and set up good communication
-* to design the core network and order necessary hardware as fast as possible
+* designing the core network and order necessary hardware as fast as possible
-* to plan the migration with development teams to maintain the redundancy of all services at all stages of the process
+* planning the migration with development teams to maintain the redundancy of all services at all stages of the process
-* to ensure that key cooperating companies will be available to support us (e.g. experienced contractors dealing with operational works in DC, a transportation company, and a company accountable for [structured cabling](https://en.wikipedia.org/wiki/Structured_cabling)).
+* ensuring that key cooperating companies will be available to support us (e.g. experienced contractors dealing with operational works in DC, a transportation company, and a company accountable for [structured cabling](https://en.wikipedia.org/wiki/Structured_cabling)).

 Allegro Group companies operate about seventy five websites that are available in twenty countries.
 Hundreds of external and internal